underyx/url/README.md

 A dead-simple Docker image to run dead-simple scripts without their own image.

+The image just runs your code after downloading it from a URL you specify.
-Includes Bash, Python 3, and some common Python packages.
+It includes Bash, Python 3, and some Python packages commonly used in scripts.

 ## Usage